Provoke (magazine): History

+Due to what was seen as rigid standards for art imposed by some communist student-run organizations, some Japanese artists had also became frustrated at what they perceived as a lack of space for artistic expression.
+Coupled with the Japanese economic boom during the 1950s to 1970s, which made it easier for some artists to make a living from their art alone, this situation led to a new independent movement in the arts.

 Along with the political turmoil, the 1960s saw the expansion of a number of artistic movements.
 Provoke was part of the photographic movement that arose out of the late 1960s and was motivated by the opposition artists had felt towards the traditional powers of Japan.
-Now with increased political awareness, artists turned their eye towards the societal changes that had occurred during a period of strong economic growth.
+Now with increased political awareness, artists looked at the societal changes that had occurred during a period of strong economic growth.
 As a result of the political unrest, the Japanese government reacted by boosting public campaigns to spread their ideologies, mainly through the promise of a brighter future by encouraging increased consumption habits.
 Taki saw the potential for a new form of documentary photography that could inform his anti-government message and bring about changes in the cultural landscape.

-During the early 1960s, Tomatsu Shomei was considered by many art critics as the leading photographer in Japan.
+During the early 1960s, Shōmei Tōmatsu was considered by many art critics as the leading photographer in Japan.
 He was a member of the photography agency VIVO, largely modeled after the prestigious European collective Magnum Photos.
-Tomatsu became a mentor to a new generation of up-and-coming photographers, which included Koji Taki, Takuma Nakahira, and Moriyama Daido.
-It was during the preparations for the “Shashin 100-nen" (A Century of Japanese Photography) exhibition, where Taki was able to oversee the selection of hundreds of works by Japanese photographers.
+Tōmatsu became a mentor to a new generation of up-and-coming photographers, which included Kōji Taki, Takuma Nakahira, and Daidō Moriyama.
+It was during the preparations for the "Shashin 100-nen" (A Century of Japanese Photography) exhibition, where Taki was able to oversee the selection of hundreds of works by Japanese photographers.
 It was also during this time where Taki felt that the dominant ideologies of the government had begun influencing the artistic choices made by Japanese photographers.
 He felt that the "neutrality of art" was being threatened, thus creating the Provoke collective.